Apprenticeship For Career Seekers

 • Attending any required information sessions or assessments

-USDOL approves and monitors programs to ensure programs meet the following quality standards:
+Apprenticeship Colorado approves and monitors programs to ensure programs meet the following quality standards:

 • Earn wages, with at least one guaranteed increase